joruof/minireload/README.md

             print("Everything is awesome:", res)
 ```

 The update function is wrapped in a ```WrappingReloader```.
-This reloads all
+By default this
-changed modules in the given paths and handles exceptions, which may happen
+reloads the toplevel module the function belongs to and handles exceptions,
-during live code editing.
+which may happen during live code editing.